 Busted Trying to Boost Her Thyroid

 Stephanie recently came into my office with the all-too-common complaints of increasing fatigue and difficulty losing weight.
 Sound familiar?
-What made Stephanie different than most of my patients who come to me with these complaints, however, was that she pulled out a bottle of iodine supplements from her purse.
+What made Stephanie different than most of my patients who come to me with these complaints, however, was that she pulled out a bottle of iodine supplements from her purse hoping to find vitamins for energy and fatigue.
 She had purchased them on the advice of a friend, to “boost her metabolism.”

-Fortunately, Stephanie got a little nervous before taking the iodine supplements and decided to check with me.
-She wanted to make sure that it was O.K. to take them and that they were safe.
+Fortunately, Stephanie got a little nervous before taking the iodine supplements and decided to check with me what vitamins to take for energy.
+She wanted to make sure that it was O.K. to take these iodine supplements and that they were safe.
 Now, iodine is a safe substance and we do include it in our vitamins, but the bottle Stephanie bought showed that each iodine tablet contained a shocking 62 milligrams of iodine and a host of other ingredients.
 I told her that I was so glad that she brought them in and that we had a lot to talk about.